hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/05_chipseq_quality_assessment.md

 ![coverage_mov10](../img/deepTools_coverageplots.png)

+The mean coverage is very low, with only mean coverage per bp in region < 0.5 for all samples.
+Less than 10% of all positions have a read coverage of 2.0.
+If this were a full dataset, I would be worried that the coverage may be too low to accurately call peaks.
+However, we expect this low coverage with our subsetted data for chromosome 12.

 #### 4. Sample signal strength - `plotFingerprints` tool

 The `plotFingerprints` tool "determines how well the signal in the ChIP-seq sample can be differentiated from the background distribution of reads in the control sample" [[2](http://deeptools.readthedocs.org/en/latest/content/tools/plotFingerprint.html)].